Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Abstract

 \section{Abstract}

 In this work, we revisit the operator-state correspondence in the Majorana conformal field theory (CFT) with emphasis on its semion representation.
-Whereas the semion representation gives a concise ``abelian" (or invertible) representation in the level of fusion rule and quantum states, there exists subtlety when considering the chiral multipoint correlation function.
+Whereas the semion representation (or $Z_{2}$ extension of the chiral Ising CFT) gives a concise ``abelian" (or invertible) representation in the level of fusion rule and quantum states, there exists subtlety when considering the chiral multipoint correlation function.
 In this sense, the operator-state correspondence in the semion sector of the fermionic theory inevitably contains difficulty coming from its anomalous conformal dimension $1/16$ as a $Z_{2}$ symmetry operator.
 By analyzing the asymptotic behaviors of the existing correlation functions, we propose a nontrivial correspondence between the chiral conformal blocks and bulk correlation functions containing both order and disorder fields.
-One can generalize this understanding to $Z_{N}$ models (in which there exist long-standing open problems).
+One can generalize this understanding to $Z_{N}$ models or fractional supersymmetric models (in which there exist long-standing open problems).
 We expect this may improve our understanding of the simple current extension of CFT which can appear commonly in the studies of topologically ordered systems.